ezEngine/docs-src/pages/docs/performance/asset-collections.md

 ## Keeping Assets Loaded

 Some assets are only ever needed for brief periods of time, for example particle effect textures.
-As long as no such effect is playing, their textures are not referenced and the [resource manager (TODO)](../runtime/resource-management.md) may decide to unload them.
+As long as no such effect is playing, their textures are not referenced and the [resource manager](../runtime/resource-management.md) may decide to unload them.
 The next time those assets are needed, they will be loaded again either resulting in a stall, or a visual glitch.

 To prevent this, you can create a collection with all the assets that you consider vital, and place a collection component in your scene or prefab.
 The collection will not only preload those assets, but also hold a reference to each one, preventing them from being unloaded.